U.S. Postal Service seeks to end next-day mail

-Also, in a notice filed with its regulator, it sought approval to close more than half of its 461 processing facilities that have been critical for next-day delivery service.
+In a notice filed with its regulator, it also sought approval to close more than half of its 461 processing facilities that have been critical for next-day delivery.

 The closures would require the Postal Service to adjust its current delivery standards.
-First Class mail would be delivered in two or three days instead of one to three, with the exception of some pre-sorted mass mailings.
+First Class mail would be delivered in two or three days instead of one to three.

 Delivery times for most other more expensive classes of mail, such as Priority Mail and Express Mail, would not change, Williams said.
 A First Class letter now costs 44 cents.

 Williams said the service standards would not change before April 2012.